phirmware/alb-aws/README.md

 and have the application load balancer forward traffic to the instances based on the rules specified.

+# How to test
+The instance template has user data that fetches a script from s3 which creates a HTML file which tells the region of the instance that served the request.
+To set this up, check the readme in `./s3-setup`

 # How to run
 - Clone the repo and navigate inside the directory
 - ```terraform init```